Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How high are sales taxes in Nevada?

 Nevada has some important sales tax exemptions designed to benefit seniors.
-These include prescription drugs, durable medical equipment like wheelchairs and prosthetic devices, groceries and newspapers.
+Prescription drugs are exempt.
+Durable medical equipment, like wheelchairs and prosthetic devices, is exempt, as are groceries and newspapers.

 What other Nevada taxes should I be concerned about?

 Nevada collects significant revenue through sin taxes on products such as alcohol and tobacco.
-The state’s gas excise tax is 23.81 cents per gallon.
+The state’s gas tax of 33.78 cents per gallon is the 10th highest in the U.S.

 Nevada does not have an estate tax or an inheritance tax.